cgroll/ModernPortfolioTheory/README.md

 - git related posts on blog:
   http://grollchristian.wordpress.com/tag/git/

+## Git Gui

+## Binary files and large data files

+Remember: every data that you ever add to your repository will reside in the database for ever!
+(At least, if you do not mess with the git database on a very fundamental level) Hence, be careful not to commit large datafiles that change on a regular basis.
+(For a more extensive description of the problem of large data files see http://grollchristian.wordpress.com/2013/10/01/git-for-data-analysis-1 )

+# Development workflow: gitflow workflow

+## Gitflow workflow

+- NEVER rewrite history that already was published to github
+- NEVER directly commit to master branch
+- create feature branch for new development
+- file pull request into develop branch

 ## Branching

 Outsource development of new features into individual branches: main code base